-66 Affirming the presence of cultic and expiatory aspects of the Lamb's sacrifice (and noting the incongruence of these aspects with the Passover sacrifice), Stuhlmacher ("Das Lamm Gottes") also arrives at the conclusion that the 'Tamidopfer' or 'continual holocaust' of the daily temple service is the most appropriate background for understanding the Christ-Lamb in Revelation.
+68 Affirming the presence of cultic and expiatory aspects of the Lamb's sacrifice (and noting the incongruence of these aspects with the Passover sacrifice), Stuhlmacher ("Das Lamm Gottes") also arrives at the conclusion that the 'Tamidopfer' or 'continual holocaust' of the daily temple service is the most appropriate background for understanding the Christ-Lamb in Revelation.
 Our liturgical approach confirms this finding, at the same time linking it to the annual Day of Atonement.
 Stuhlmacher's interpretation has been challenged by Prigent (The Apocalypse of St. John, 44) for: (1) failing to explain how a sacrificial rite so intimately linked to the temple "could have been the source of a key symbolism several decades after the catastrophe of 70 AD", (2) failing to prove the invalidity of the Passover symbolism.
 In answer to the first point, we would argue that it is precisely because of the temple's destruction that the author employed this symbolism-thereby showing that the function of the earthly temple had been entirely fulfilled and replaced by the heavenly liturgy for atonement arising out of the Lamb's sacrifice.
-Regarding the second point, the Passover symbolism is certainly not invalid, it is just that it does not adequately account for several aspects of the Lamb metaphor in Revelation, especially its explatory function, its eternal presence in heaven, and its central role in the heavenly liturgy.
+Regarding the second point, the Passover symbolism is certainly not invalid, it is just that it does not adequately account for several aspects of the Lamb metaphor in Revelation, especially its expiatory function, its eternal presence in heaven, and its central role in the heavenly liturgy.

-67 Cf. Acts 3,1; m.
+69 Cf. Acts 3,1; m.
 Pes.
 5:1; Josephus Ant, XIV 65.
-Hamm sees this as only one of several allusions to the Tamid service in Luke-Acts, which affirm that "Jesus' life, death and resurrection, together with the life of Christian discipleship, are the fulfillment of Israel's worship..."
-(Dennis Hamm, "The Tamid Service in Luke-Acts: The Cultic Background behind Luke's Theology of Worship [Luke 1:5-25; 18:9-14; 24:50-53; Acts 3:1; 10:3,30]", CBQ 65 [2003] 215-231, here 231).
+Hamm sees this as only one of several allusions to the Tamid service in Luke-Acts, which affirm that "Jesus' life, death and resurrection, together with the life of

 After the slaughtering of the lamb in the daily service, the priests collected its blood and performed an act of expiation: they sprinkled a part of this blood over the altar on which the members of the sacrifice were later to be burnt, and the rest they poured out at its base (m.Tamid 4:1).
-According to the Law, the blood of a holocaust did indeed have expiatory properties (Lev 1,4; 16,24; in combination with other sacrifices: Lev 9,7; 14,20; cf. Job 1,5; 42,8)68 and in the inter-testamentary book of Jubilees the expiatory effect of the Tamid sacrifice is described twice as a continual means of atonement for the Israelites (Jub.
+According to the Law, the blood of a holocaust did indeed have expiatory properties (Lev 1,4; 16,24; in combination with other sacrifices: Lev 9,7; 14,20; cf. Job 1,5; 42,8)70 and in the intertestamentary book of Jubilees the expiatory effect of the Tamid sacrifice is described twice as a continual means of atonement for the Israelites (Jub.
 6:13-14; 50:11).
-This background helps to explain how the blood of the Lamb, representing a Tamid sacrifice in the heavenly liturgy of Revelation, comes to fulfill an expiatory function analogous to that of the blood of the sin offerings that were slaughtered on the Day of Atonement, and (2) the power of its blood to expiate the sins of men and women and reconcile them with God.69
+This background helps to explain how the blood of the Lamb, representing a Tamid sacrifice in the heavenly liturgy of Revelation, comes to fulfill an expiatory function analogous to that of the blood of the sin offerings that were slaughtered on the Day of Atonement, as suggested by (1) the fusion of liturgical features of the daily service with those of the Day of Atonement, and (2) the power of its blood to expiate the sins of men and women and reconcile them with God.71